-- knowingly or recklessly provide false information, - canvass any person with or without inducements, - interfere with or compromise the process in any way.
+- knowingly or recklessly provide false information; - canvass any person with or without inducements; or - interfere with or compromise the process in any way.

 A third party must not personate a candidate at any stage of the process.
-Any person who contravenes the above provisions or who assists another person in contravening the above provisions is guilty of an offence.
-A person who is found guilty of an offence is liable to a fine and/or imprisonment.
+Any person who contravenes the above provisions or who assists another person in contravening the above provisions may be guilty of an offence.